Metallicow/Logitech-Gaming-Keyboard-Profiles/README.md

 The legacy files extension is .lgp

 These profiles might work with other versions of the keyboard/software also.
+Also a later version of an application will probably still have the same default hotkeys.

 Feel free to send a Pull Request for any applications you may have layed out for your particular keyboard if you happen to have one that isn't here.